Where To Have A Power Breakfast MeetingAll the best spots for your next big-deal breakfast meeting.

 For fancy breakfast on the Westside, it doesn’t get much better than Gjelina.
 Weekday mornings are more laid-back than the insanity of dinner here, which means stupidly young millionaires and Venice locals who “freelance” are the types of people you’ll be eating next to.
 You can go big on duck confit for the first meal of the day, or stick to the classics—eggs, bacon, and pancakes are all present.

 For every Westsider scared of crossing the 405, there are three Eastsiders for whom the thought of leaving the Los Feliz-Silver Lake-Echo Park vicinity is a fate worse than death.
 But those people also have Little Dom’s, so we can’t really blame them.
 This is a relatively low-key option, to the extent that you consider having a breakfast pizza at a work meeting low-key.

 Not a whole lot happens in Brentwood, but given the high ratio of studio executives/movie stars to normal people that live here, power breakfasts are to be expected.
 And the best spot for them is Farmshop in the Brentwood Country Mart.
 Breakfast starts early at 7:30am (but you should probably get to your Tracy Anderson class beforehand) and sticks to upscale classics.
 If you don’t give a sh*t about Tracy Anderson, direct your attention to the baked goods here.

-Beverly Hills is power breakfast central, but at first look, Nate ’n Al is not one of them.
-The Jewish deli on N. Beverly Drive has an enormous menu, brown leather booths as far as the eye can see, and waitresses who’ve been working there for 20 years and call you “Hon,” but is also a favorite hangout of studio execs who miss New York and like to wear leisure suits to breakfast.
+Beverly Hills is power-breakfast central, but at first glance, Nate ’n Al is not a spot that would make the list.
+The Jewish deli on N. Beverly Drive has an enormous menu, brown leather booths as far as the eye can see, and waitresses who’ve been working there for 20 years and call you “hon,” but it’s also a favorite hangout of studio execs who miss New York and like to wear leisure suits to breakfast.
 Nate ’n Al is where you get business done over a giant plate of matzo brei.